techgems/windy-ui/README.md

  - Tabs
  - Typography

 Feel free to browse around or ask me any questions directly about the project.
 I plan to make Windy UI reach maturity to a point that it can be more easily used the way other UI component libraries are used.
-But in the meantime this is what is done so far.
+You can see the work done so far [Here](https://windy-ui.techgems.net/).